toddmaustin/bringup-bench/README.md

 - **RISC-V Spike + Proxy Kernel (PK) target = TARGET=spike-pk** - This target runs the benchmarks on the RISC-V spike instruction set simulator with proxy kernel (pk).
 It builds RISC-V binaries to be run on the Spike instruction set simulator (ISS).
 Spike is configured to proxy kernel system calls (pk).
 This target is useful as a "golden" model to compare against execution traces occurring on a (perhaps buggy) RTL design target.

+- **CVA6-RV64GC target - TARGET=cva6-rv64gc** - This target builds benchmarks for the CVA6 RV64GC Verilator simulation flow used by Mojo-V. Bringup-bench already uses the simulator's built-in MOCK_UART capability, so no CVA6 build changes are required.
+There is also an optional CVA6 patch available here (with an upstream path expected soon) that disables tracing and improves simulation throughput by about 3x: https://github.com/toddmaustin/cva6-mojov/tree/mojov-dev.
+This target does not require libgcc.a support; all benchmarks build and run on a Verilator-simulated CVA6-RV64GC target in under 1.5 hours.

 - **HashAlone Host target - TARGET=hashalone-host** - This target builds the benchmarks to run on x86/Linux with a hashing output device.
 Instead of producing output, hash-alone binaries simply send the program output to a hash function.
 When the program completes it prints the final value of the hash function, which is cryptographically unique for every possible output of the program.

 - **HashAlone Spike target - TARGET=hashalone-spike** - This target builds the benchmarks to run on bare-metal RISC-V with a hashing output device.
 Instead of producing output, hash-alone binaries simply send the program output to a hash function.
 When the program completes it prints the final value of the hash function, which is cryptographically unique for every possible output of the program.
 Use this target to enhance your "golden model" to support reference hash-alone signatures for the bringup-bench benchmarks.